caseywatts/caseywatts.github.io/book/all-chapters.md

 ### Systems Thinking & Conscious Thought
 We can use the IPO model to model brains, too!

 The simplest form of this diagram is just input and output.
-Imagine a simple model of an animal that says they don't really "think" -- they just respond to their environment.
+Imagine a simple model of an animal that says they do not really _think_ -- they just respond to their environment.

 The classic "Pavlov's Dog" idea uses this model.
 The dog is trained to associate a bell being rung with being fed.
 After this conditioning, every time the bell rings, the dog salivates -- even if there is no food around.
-The dog doesn't have to decide whether to salivate.
+The dog does not have to decide whether to salivate.
 Salivation just an automatic reaction it has to external stimuli.
-This phenomenon can be referred to as "Pavlovian conditioning" or "classical conditioning".
+This phenomenon can be referred to as _Pavlovian conditioning_ or _classical conditioning_.

-In an oversimplification, we can imagine that there is no conscious "process" going on inside the animal.
+In an oversimplification, we can imagine that there is no conscious _process_ going on inside the animal.
 In contrast, we believe we humans always have conscious thought -- we think thoughts and feel feelings in a conscious way.

 ![animal vs human](assets/animal%20vs%20human.png)
 *Model of an animal: input leads to output.
 Model of a human: input leads to process leads to output.*

-But we humans aren't always so aware of what's going on inside our heads.
-When we're on autopilot, the "animal" model we just discussed (no process step) seems more appropriate.
+But we humans are not always so aware of what's going on inside our heads.
+When we're on autopilot, the animal model we just discussed (with no process step) seems more appropriate.
 On the other hand, when we're more mindful that's when we're consciously aware of our thoughts and feelings.
-When mindful, we have more control/influence over the "process" part of this system.
+When mindful, we have more influence over the _process_ part of this system.

 ![autopilot vs mindful](assets/autopilot%20vs%20mindful.png)
 *Model of autopilot: input leads to output.
 Model of mindfulness: input leads to process leads to output.*

 ### Automatic vs Deliberate Thoughts and Feelings
 <!-- #formatting quotes to italics -->
-You experience both "automatic thoughts" and "automatic feelings" -- they both just happen "to" you.
-From the perspective of your consciousness, they're inputs that you can't control.
+You experience both _automatic thoughts_ and _automatic feelings_ -- they both just happen "to" you.
+From the perspective of your consciousness, they're inputs that you cannot control.

-When you are being "mindful" you can then actively choose to have "deliberate thoughts" and influence your feelings.
-You can probably imagine how to have a "deliberate thought" -- you just think it!
+When you are being mindful you can then actively choose to have _deliberate thoughts_ and influence your feelings.
+You can probably imagine how to have a _deliberate thought_ -- you just think it!

-As for feelings, you  can't will yourself to experience a specific feeling directly.
+As for feelings, you  cannot will yourself to experience a specific feeling directly.
 You can, however influence your feelings based on the deliberate thoughts you think.
 This influenced-feeling is partially deliberate.
 This is partially within your influence, but not within your (direct) control.

 |  | automatic | deliberate |
 | -- | -- | -- |